MicrosoftDocs/azure-docs/articles/azure-arc/data/delete-azure-resources.md

 >  The options to delete resources in this article are irreversible!

 > [!NOTE]
->  Since the only connectivity mode that is offered for Azure Arc enabled data services currently is the Indirect Connected mode, deleting an instance from Kubernetes will not remove it from Azure and deleting an instance from Azure will not remove it from Kubernetes.
-For now deleting a resource is a two step process and this will be improved in the future.
-Going forward, Kubernetes will be the source of truth and Azure will be updated to reflect it.
+>  In indirect connect mode, deleting an instance from Kubernetes will not remove it from Azure and deleting an instance from Azure will not remove it from Kubernetes.
+For indirect connect mode, deleting a resource is a two step process and this will be improved in the future.
+Kubernetes will be the source of truth and Azure will be updated to reflect it.

 In some cases, you may need to manually delete Azure Arc enabled data services resources in Azure Resource Manager (ARM).
 You can delete these resources using any of the following options.